Nature-Based Homeschool Enrichment

 11:30AM-12:00PM: Lunch (Students should bring their own lunch)

-12:00PM-1:45PM: Blended learning of teacher led instruction, application/experiment, and self-based independent learning
+12:00PM-1:45PM: Blended learning of teacher led instruction, application/experiment, and self-based independent learning.
+Will include a 30-60 minute breakout where Nature Explorers do a craft or activity and Nature Trailblazers do extension activity.

 1:45PM-2:00PM: Take Home Time